ozmen54/SWE307-2023/README.md

-# SWE307-2023
+# SWE307-2023 PROJECT 2
-## Due date: 16.11.2023 Thursday, in class.
+## Due date: 4.1.2023 Thursday, in class.

+## SELECT THE PROBLEM A OR B :
+I will register group project selections in the class of 7 December 2023.

+## DESCRIPTION OF PROBLEM A:

-In this project study, you are asked to create the big data-based information system shown in Figure 1.
-In the project work, the employee information of the company named "Magic" is stored in the "emp.csv" file on Hadoop-HDFS.
-The company's department information is stored in the "dept.csv" file.
-These two files are under the path "/user/hadoop/magic/data".
-Employee images are under the "/user/hadoop/magic/image" directory.
+In this project study, you are asked to create the big data-based web information system shown in Figure 1.
+In the project work, the data is given in the "emp.csv", and “dept.csv” files on GitHub.
+You can use the same data/files from the previous project. “vote” table data must be generated.

 **What is required from you is as follows:**